matchy-at-snu/distributed-system-project/docs/Specification.md

 1. Configure and setup a `Kubernetes` cluster on Google Cloud Platform (GCP).
 2. Develop a WordLetterCount application using `Spark` APIs and execute this on a `Spark` framework running on the GCP `Kubernetes` cluster as described and configured in Step 1.
-3. Develop your own `WorkdLetterCount` batch processing application without using any `Spark` APIs.
+3. Develop your own `WordLetterCount` batch processing application without using any `Spark` APIs.
 Execute your code on the `Kubernetes` cluster.
 4. Compare the performance of some applications running concurrently on the Cloud cluster in various scenarios.
 5. Design, build and evaluate your own resource scheduler to achieve certain performance goals given below
 6. Write an individual report to describe the development process of your project, the design of the scheduler, your individual contribution to the project and to present, discuss the performance evaluation results and troubleshooting points.